ABOUT THE FOOD CYCLE RIDE

 What Food Cycle Ride founders Harvey Thomson and Rick Goodfellow didn’t know back in 2009 was that their idea for a local fundraising event would become an anticipated annual celebration of the generosity of our community.

 Annual participation has increased steadily from the initial 65 riders who set out on a 40 or 70 km road tour in 2011 to the nearly 200 that rode in 2018.
 In 2012, the Ride moved its starting location from Fergus to Elora to offer a 20 or 40 km scenic trail route for families and riders who preferred gravel to pavement.
 While more riders today are choosing to take the trail, an abundance of spandex and competitive cycling spirit can still be found on the road.
+To celebrate the 10th annual Ride, the team has updated the road route to provide an 80 km loop that includes options to detour for a bit of gravel grinding.
 Cycling teams are encouraged to sign up and engage in friendly competition.

 COMPETITIVE FOR A CAUSE

 At the Food Cycle Ride, we reward your capacity to give.
 We encourage riders to raise money through pledges to support the Centre Wellington Food Bank.
 If you can’t ride, you can still participate by sponsoring other riders or teams.
-Awards will be given to the individual riders, families, and teams that raise the most.
+Awards are given to individual riders, families, and teams that raise the most.
 Be competitive for a good cause.

 See you at the ride.